 Crafts for May 9.
 A three-dimensional postcard on the Victory Day with your own hands.

-Today we plan to make a beautiful three-dimensionala greeting card made of paper dedicated to the Victory Day holiday.
-May 9, 70 years ago, our grandfathers and great-grandfathers heard the news that the Great Patriotic War (WWII) had finally been completed.
-We have won in these brutal battles and battles with numerous losses for our Motherland, but to this day we remember and honor the heroes and veterans of the Second World War.
-I personally urge you, dear readers, to remember the exploits of our heroes, to congratulate all the familiar and unfamiliar veterans who passed the war, to give them flowers and homemade gifts in memory of what they did for us.
-I, like many of you, like to do handmade crafts on different holidays.
-In this article I want to share a master class on making a three-dimensional postcard for Victory Day on May 9 as a gift to my grandfather or grandmother.
-This will be a simple hand-crafted article that does not require you any special effort and cost a lot of time.
-Everything is done very quickly, we need color paper, any glue and scissors.
-How to make a greeting card on May 9 with flowers and St. George ribbon.
-Fold a piece of paper in half, then each half, too, add up, as shown in our photo gallery:
+Today we are planning to make a beautiful three-dimensionala paper postcard dedicated to the holiday in honor of Victory Day.
+On May 9, 70 years ago, our grandfathers and great-grandfathers heard the news that the Great Patriotic War (WWII) was finally over.
+We won these brutal battles and fights with numerous losses for our Motherland, but to this day we remember and honor the heroes and veterans of the WWII.
+I personally urge you, dear readers, to remember the exploits of our heroes, congratulate all the veterans you know and don’t know who went through the war, give them flowers and homemade gifts in memory of what they did for us.
+Like many of you, I love making crafts with my own hands for different holidays.
+In this article, I want to share a master class on making a three-dimensional postcard for Victory Day on May 9 as a gift for a grandfather or grandmother.
+This will be a simple craft that will not require any special efforts or a lot of time from you.
+Everything is done very quickly, we will need colored paper, any glue and scissors.
+How to make a greeting card for May 9 with flowers and a St. George ribbon.
+Fold a sheet of paper in half, then fold each half as shown in our photo drawing:

 The first part of the greeting card for May 9 is ready: